← Back to blog

 • RLS ON, with policies = the table is properly secured.
 Each user sees only what you allow.

-Your Supabase anon key is not a secret.
-It is embedded in your client-side JavaScript and visible to anyone who opens browser DevTools.
+Your Supabase anon key isn't a secret.
+It's embedded in your client-side JavaScript and visible to anyone who opens browser DevTools.
 Supabase designed it this way intentionally -- the anon key is supposed to be safe because RLS restricts what it can access.

 But when RLS is disabled, the anon key becomes an unrestricted access pass.
-Here is what an attacker can do:
+Here's what an attacker can do:

 # An attacker only needs your project URL and anon key